ICM 1/35 Mercedes G4 (1939 Production) Kit First Look

 Seventy four of these were delivered to the Wehrmacht and due to their cost, they were limited to senior staff use.
 Only a handful survived the war with one somewhere in Hollywood where it has appeared in several movies and the series Hogan's Heroes.

 ICM has really produced a masterpiece with this Mercedes G4.
 You'll note that ICM avoided the licensing problems by avoiding the Mercedes-Benz name in their kit.
 You might think this subject is obscure enough to be a first but you'd be incorrect.
 Tilt produced this subject in 1/35 scale many years ago and the kit has long-since been in the collector's market.
 Even so, the details in that kit were very basic in comparison to this ICM kit.
-For a look at the Tilt release, look here.

 The kit is molded in tan styrene and presented on five parts trees and one tree of clear parts.
 Unlike the Tilt kit, this model has a very nicely detailed drivetrain and chassis.
 The in-line eight-cylinder engine is nicely rendered and can be later admired by removing the hood.
 In fact, let's look at the features of this kit: